JuliaPluto/HypertextLiteral.jl/README.md

     #-> They said, "your total is $42.50".

 String literals can also be triple-quoted, as seen in the multi-line opening examples.
 We could write the example above as follows.
-Note that we still need to quote the dollar sign.
+Even in triple-quoted form, we still need to quote the dollar sign (`$`).

     @print htl"""They said, "your total is \$42.50"."""
     #-> They said, "your total is $42.50".